CesiumGS/3d-tiles/Styling/README.md

 Regular expressions support these functions:
 * `test(string : String) : Boolean` - Tests the specified string for a match.
 * `exec(string : String) : String` - Executes a search for a match in the specified string.
 If the search succeeds, it returns the first instance of a captured `String`.
-If the search fails, it returns `null`
+If the search fails, it returns `null`.

 For example:
 ```json